Sorahmadi/OttawaAlertServer/README.md

 This tool alerts users whenever there is a new power outage, when a power outage has been resolved, and when there are no more outages.

-Discord was used because it was readily available for my friend and his co-workers to use.

 # Set-up

 1. To get started, create a Discord bot, add it to a server, copy its `TOKEN` and replace the text `"REDACTED"` in `main.js` on `line 73`.